imandra-ai/contracts/README.md

 ### Ethereum

 Our first community model is an Imandra model of the Ethereum Virtual Machine (EVM).
-This model provides an *operational executable semantics* for the EVM, empowering Imandra to reason about Ethereum bytecode.
+This model provides an *executable operational semantics* for the EVM, empowering Imandra to reason about Ethereum bytecode.

 ### Resources